 After the 2016 election, I was looking for a way to get involved politically in my spare time.
 When I Googled, “Democrats of Coos County” the screen capture below is what I found when I arrived.
-Needless to say, it needed some help right away.
-I contact the CCD that evening.
+I was happy to lend my support.

 I knew I could help.

 First, we started off with designing a logo.
 I took the old video stills of a donkey kicking and traced it.
 Can you guess which frame my version is from?
 Which one would you have used?